 At the base of the monolith, which stands nearly sixteen feet tall, but only a foot thick, and in the centre of the circle, a burial chamber was added.
 This was not for a single, important interment, but would be used by the people of Tursachan Chalanais for several hundred years.

-I always feel that I have to give a glimpse of both history and dimensions when I write about these ancient places, saying, for example, that the avenue is 273 feet long, or that the central monolith weighs around fifteen and a half thousand pounds.
+I always feel that I have to give a glimpse of both history and dimensions when I write about these ancient places, saying, for example, that the avenue is two hundred and seventy-three feet long, or that the central monolith weighs around fifteen and a half thousand pounds.
 You have to give things context and scale.

 I could even tell how the stones were buried and lay sleeping beneath a layer of peat five feet deep until they were uncovered and their full height revealed once again in the nineteenth century.

 But honestly?
 We were not thinking of dates, facts and figures.
-In spite of all the parked cars at the visitor centre, we had the place almost to ourselves…at least to begin with.
+In spite of all the parked cars at the visitor centre, we had the place almost to ourselves… at least to begin with.
 We were not speculating on purposes and alignments.
-We were just bouncing with excitement… and overwhelmed by the sheer beauty of the stones, both collectively and individually, and their setting.
+We were just bouncing with excitement… and overwhelmed by the sheer beauty of the stones, both collectively and individually, and with their setting…